Den-ctrl/QR-Code-Generator-Scanner/QRscanner/README.txt

-MYsql was used on this system
+XAMPP and MYsql was used on this system

 create database "qrdata"
 create table: